cyberlibrarian/cyberlibrarian.github.io/_posts/2020-05-16-linkedin-premium.md

 layout: post
 title:  "Is LinkedIn Premium Worth the Cost?"
 authors: [michael]
-categories: [ job-hunting ]
+categories: [ Careers ]
 image: assets/images/linkedin-premium.png
 youtube: 53f1H9B9CSg
-tags: [job-hunting,linkedin,advice,review]
+tags: [job-hunting,linkedin,advice,review,careers]
 ---
 Watch this video for a tour of LinkedIn Premium and description of how I found some feature useful and others not so useful.